Late Fightback Keeps Tiger Woods US In Hunt At Presidents Cup - UrduPoint

 Late Fightback Keeps Tiger Woods' US In Hunt At Presidents Cup

-Tiger Woods' US team staged a stirring late comeback to stay in the hunt at the Presidents Cup on Friday after the tournament appeared to be slipping away
+The US team staged a stirring late comeback to stay in the hunt at the Presidents Cup on Friday after the tournament appeared to be slipping away, with Tiger Woods hailing their "phenomenal" spirit

 The US went into the alternate shot or foursomes format on day two trailing 4-1, after Ernie Els' Internationals enjoyed their best start to the biennial matchplay event since 2005.

-They ended it 6.5-3.5 behind after clawing their way back against from Els' young unit, who had looked to be closing on the Internationals' first victory since 1998.
+They ended it 6.5-3.5 behind after clawing back against Els' young unit, who had looked to be closing on the Internationals' first victory since their only title in 1998.

-At one point the Internationals were ahead in all five matches, but Justin Thomas and Patrick Cantlay both drilled huge putts on the 18th to clinch narrow victories for a US team that desperately needed points, with playing-captain Woods leading wild celebrations.
+At one point the Internationals were in firm control, but Justin Thomas and Patrick Cantlay both drilled huge putts on the 18th to clinch narrow victories for a US team that desperately needed points, with playing-captain Woods leading wild celebrations.

-Els, who has been meticulous in his planning, played in the Internationals' lone triumph 21 years ago and showed his team video highlights to instill how much it means to win.

-They again responded admirably, winning two, losing two and halving one on a pulsating day.
+The pulsating day ended with the points split -- two wins each and one tie.

-With 30 points at stake over the week, they need another nine from Saturday's eight matches and the 12 singles on Sunday for a famous victory.
+With 30 points at stake over the week, the Internationals need another nine from Saturday's eight matches and the 12 singles on Sunday for a famous victory.

+"At one point it looked pretty bleak, but the guys turned it around.
+They played phenomenal coming in," said Woods.
+"It was important for us to end the way we did and it totally changed the last hour.

+"The energy has been there," he added.
+"These guys are all young and extremely excited about being a part of this team.
+I think more than anything, it's just getting a feel for this golf course.
+It is fast."
+Despite Els' team throwing away late points, he was more than happy with their performance.

 They turned the screws as the crowd roared them on to win at the 11th, 13th and 14th and whip the dejected Americans 3 and 2.

-Inspired, Woods and Justin Thomas, the only US pair to win on Thursday, matched the exploits.
+Inspired, Woods and Thomas, the only US pair to win on Thursday, matched the exploits.

-Woods missed a birdie putt on the first but found his range and he and Thomas raced two-up through five against Hideki Matsuyama and An Byeong-hun, before the Internationals incredibly won three in a row to be one-up by the eighth.
+Woods missed a birdie putt on the first but found his range and they raced two-up through five against Hideki Matsuyama and An Byeong-hun, before the Internationals incredibly won three in a row.

-In a close match, it went to the wire where Thomas held his nerve to drain a long and difficult putt to secure the match, with Woods fist-pumping and hugging his teammate.
+The tight match went to the wire where Thomas held his nerve to drain a long putt to secure the point, with Woods fist-pumping and hugging his teammate.

-Patrick Reed was met with boos again on his opening hole after his penalty for improving his lie in the Bahamas last week.
+Patrick Reed was met with boos again after his penalty for improving his lie in the Bahamas last week.

 He appeared unfazed, making a birdie on the first with partner Webb Simpson before Australia's Marc Leishman and impressive Mexican Abraham Ancer hit straight back on the second.

-The Internationals then took control, hitting the lead at the fifth and never relinquishing it to win 3 and 2, with Reed finally responding to barracking from fans, cupping a hand to his ear and making a digging motion with his putter at the 11th.
+The Internationals then took charge, hitting the lead at the fifth and never relinquishing it to win 3 and 2, with Reed finally responding to barracking fans, cupping a hand to his ear and making a digging motion with his putter at the 11th.

 Australian debutant Cameron Smith was rested on Thursday after calling Reed a cheat over the incident in the Bahamas, and he was greeted with cheers by the partisan crowd.